MotionCharacter: Fine-Grained Motion Controllable Human Video Generation: Methodology

 Specifically, the face region is first isolated from the reference image $\mathcal{I}$ to filter the interference of the background region.
 Then the face region image is processed in parallel to a pre-trained CLIP image encoder~\cite{radford2021learning} and a face recognition model ArcFace~\cite{deng2019arcface} to obtain the broad contextual identity embeddings $E_{clip}$ and the fine-grained identity embeddings $E_{arc}$, respectively.
 To effectively combine global context with fine-grained identity details, we employ cross-attention to fuse the CLIP and ArcFace embeddings:

 where $W_q'$, $W_k'$, and $W_v'$ are learnable parameters, with $E_{arc}$ as the query and the combined embedding $E = E_{clip} + E_{arc}$ as the key and value.
+This fusion allows the detailed ArcFace features to selectively attend to the most relevant contextual information from CLIP embeddings.
 Following cross-attention, a projection layer $\text{Proj}$ is applied to align the dimension with the text embedding, thereby generating the final identity embedding $C_{id}$ for the reference image $\mathcal{I}$.

-Inspired by recent work on image prompt adapters~\cite{ye2023ip, wang2024instantid}, the identity embedding $C_{id}$ in MotionCharacter is regarded as an image prompt embedding and is used alongside text prompt embeddings to provide guidance for the diffusion model.
+Inspired by recent work on image prompt adapters~\cite{ye2023ip, wang2024instantid}, the identity embedding $C_{id}$ in \textit{MotionCharacter} is regarded as an image prompt embedding and is used alongside text prompt embeddings to provide guidance for the diffusion model.
 This procedure can be expressed as:

 where the parameter $\lambda$ controls the balance between text guidance and identity preservation.
 Here, $Q = z W_q$ is derived from the latent representation $z$, while $K^i = C_{id} W_k^i$ and $V^i = C_{id} W_v^i$ are identity-specific key and value matrices obtained from the identity embedding $C_{id}$ of the reference image $\mathcal{I}$.
 Similarly, $K^t$, and $V^t$ are the key and value matrices for the text cross-attention.